 Summer Party Season - Protect Young Adults from Sexual Assault

-Sexual assaults committed against young adults increase dramatically now through July in northern Nevada.
+Sexual assaults committed against young adults increase dramatically in the summer months in northern Nevada.
 Why?
 A vast majority of alcohol and drug related sexual assaults occur during graduation time and warm summer months when parties are prevalent.
 Young women 16-19 are four times more likely to be victims of rape, attempted rape, or sexual assault especially when alcohol or drugs are involved.

 The Sheriff's Office wants parents and young adults to be aware of potentially dangerous situations to reduce the risk of sexual assault.
 Young adults respond to an assault in different ways.
 Many people believe common myths about sexual assault such as 'If the woman was flirting then it's not really sexual assault’ or It's not rape unless the young woman is seriously injured.
 "However, if they do not consent - it's a crime, regardless of the circumstances."
 "It's not the victim's fault," agrees the Detective Captain "even when they don't make the safest choices.
 Lack of consent can be expressed by simply saying ‘no!’”